‘Tis the season for carols, Santa, mulled wine, and Christmas markets across Europe. Visit some of the best Christmas markets this holiday season.

 A Christmas market with a view of the Swiss Alps from the banks of Lake Geneva, the Montreux Christmas market has it all.

 One of the most picturesque and best Christmas markets in Europe, Montreux opens it shores to 150 exhibiting chalets and half a million visitors from 21 November to 24 December 2019.
-If you have yet to satisfy your fill of traditional Swiss Christmas activities, hop on a cog train to visit Santa in his house at Rochers-de-Naye, or drive to the nearby Christmas village in Caux for more shopping.
+If you have yet to satisfy your fill of traditional Swiss Christmas activities, hop on a cog train to visit Santa in his house at Rochers-de-Naye.
+You can also drive to the nearby Christmas village in Caux for more shopping.

 Best Christmas markets in Spain